 When my daughter was five months old, I casually thought, “She deserves better than me.”
 While I rocked her to sleep, I quickly and quietly listed all the ways my children would be better off without me.
 Honestly, I felt nothing about these dark thoughts clawing themselves into my headspace.
 It felt like a completely logical solution for how terrible of a mother I had become.

-I’d like to tell you that I called my husband immediately and found a professional to talk to and began treatment.
+I’d like to tell you that I called my husband immediately and found a professional to talk to and began treatment for postpartum depression.

 I didn’t do any of these things, until months later, when I had finally hit the peak of my grace and word-vomited all my issues to my sister, via text, because I couldn’t actually say the words out loud.
 Even then, I never revealed thoughts of suicide.
 But I did tell her that I was in a bad place.
 I was pretty sure I was depressed.
 There was no way to ‘tough it out’.